M.A. in Communication Course Descriptions

 Students may negotiate topic and requirements with a faculty member.
 This requires the approval of the student’s advisor and the program director.

-This course provides a two-week, hands-on experience through workshop and research silos of marketing, media management, information technology, entrepreneurship, and culture.
+This course provides an intensive hands-on experience through workshop and research silos of marketing, media management, information technology, entrepreneurship, and culture.
 It begins with a boot camp in several practical and well-used social media such as blogs, microblogs, networks, book-marking, wikis, and Web 3.0 content.
 Seated weekends will include full days in media usage, integration, and research, traditional and contemporary marketing campaigns with social media, cultural assessments of social media, and a review of the information architecture of various social media techniques.
 Students will gain knowledge in the unique environment of the social media realm including mashups, apps, games, viral behavior, podcasting, vlogging, streaming video sharing, variations on social bookmarking, cross pinging, SEO and page rank, social optimizing and more.
-The course provides students with specific, in-depth knowledge about the most used forms of social media, a review of the “cutting edge” of social media, as well as a vision for keeping up with this ever-evolving phenomenon.
+The course provides students with specific, in-depth knowledge about the most used forms of social media, a review of the "cutting edge" of social media, as well as a vision for keeping up with this ever-evolving phenomenon.
 Students will understand Web 2.0 and look ahead to what Web 3.0 is already providing.
-In addition to course credit toward a master’s degree, each student who successfully completes the course will receive a Social Media Certificate, attesting to the acquisition of knowledge and skills addressed in the course.

 These courses are acceptable as professional electives courses.
 Requires the approval of the program director.

 This course is an actual problem-solving effort for a real-world client who articulates the campaign problems and assists in the evaluation of the final work.
-Focus is on the development of an integrated marketing communication campaign that is presented in both plan book and in oral business presentation.
 This is a capstone course and should be taken within the last nine hours of the curriculum.